puyaalexxx/devhunters-fw/README.md

 ============

-You can enable this form by adding this code on your plugin, see <a href="#how-to-use-in-a-plugin">How to use in a Plugin</a> section.
+You can enable this form by adding this code on your plugin.
+See <a href="#how-to-use-in-a-plugin">How to use in a Plugin</a> section.

 `"enable-dynamic-sidebars" => true` - default is false